happyRainDrop/Handmade-Piano-Arm/README.md

 https://youtu.be/X-1xEYDmR6k

 # Overview
 This was made during the summer of 2020 as my first Arduino project.
-It plays a C minor scale and due to its limited range of motion, cannot play any other scales.
+It plays a C harmonic minor scale and due to its limited range of motion, cannot play any other scales.

 # Mechanical design
 The bottom servo rotates a Lazy Susan, causing the base to turn.